boffinHouse/rawblock/sources/sass/README.md

 ###Separation of behavior and style
 A common technique to produce re-usable JS components is to use two different selectors one for styling and the other for behavior (often either prefixed with `js-*` or by using slower attribute selectors).

-This technique allows to generate multiple style components which use the exact same JS code.
+This technique allows to generate multiple different style components based on the same JS component without CSS conflicts between those components.

 While rawblock supports the js-prefix technique automatically (Simply set the `jsPrefix` option to `'js-'`), rawblock advocates a different approach.